gose/elastic-data-lake/README.md

 The [Index Template](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) is where the Mappings are defined for a given Index in Elasticsearch.
 An [Index](https://www.elastic.co/blog/what-is-an-elasticsearch-index) is what Elasticsearch uses to logically store your data.

-# Thinking in Elastic

-Let's briefly cover how to think about data while working with Elastic.
-We'll briefly cover Elastic Terminology and then get into data modeling methodologies.
-There's sometimes confusion or differences of opinion regarding a term, so we'll settle on the following definitions for our use here.

 ## Elastic Terminology

-### General Terms

 The high-level terms to be familiar with are: